 There is a serious risk involved with this project if asbestos is present in your ceiling texture.
 Typically, the older mixes did contain harmful measures of friable asbestos content (meaning that it will crumble under pressure, which releases asbestos fibers to the atmosphere).
 Many asbestos litigation lawyers offer information about asbestos and the effects.

 Always get a texture sample tested.
 Only an asbestos testing laboratory can do this.
 Hire a professional asbestos abatement contractor if your sample tests positive.
 It is not worth contracting mesothelioma cancer.
-I highly recommend Angies List to find a contractor.
+I highly recommend vetting any contractor by checking credentials.

 Asbestos is especially critical if youre a smoker because the asbestos fibers adhere to the inhaled tar.
 Others at particular risk include children and pregnant women.